mconlon17/vivo-pump/examples/education/README.md

 # Adding Educational Background to VIVO

-To add education backgrounds to VIVO, we need to know several pieces of information for each degree:
+To add education backgrounds to VIVO, we need to know several pieces of information for each degree awarded:

-1. Who obtained the degree
+1. Who obtained the degree?
 1. What degree was obtained?
+(BA, MS, PhD, etc)
 1. From what institution?
 1. What is the date of the degree?
 1. What is the field of study for the degree?

+As with all data in VIVO, each of these is optional.

 ## Managing Enumerations

-Each is represented by an enumeration:
+Each piece of information for the awarded degree is represented by an enumeration:

 1. person_enum for who
 1. degree_enum for what